 - Counter (terbufos) 20G: Available as a Lock'nLoad or Smartbox closed handling system.
 Apply as in-furrow, T-band or band.
 Most effective against beetle type insects; not a good choice for cutworms and lesser cornstalk borer.
 Counter also provides fair to good nematode suppression.
 Interactions with ALS herbicides such as Accent and Option may cause severe injury.
-Check herbicide product label for restrictions. - Lorsban (chlorpyrifos) 15G: Apply as a T-band or band for control of cutworms and lesser cornstalk borer.
-Less effective against beetle type insects, wireworms and grubs.
-The label states that chlorpyrifos is compatible with ALS herbicides; see herbicide labels for restrictions.

-• Phorate / Thimet (phorate) 20G: Apply as T-band or band application, and do not apply in-furrow due to risk of seed injury.
+Check herbicide product label for restrictions. - Lorsban (chlorpyrifos) 15G: DO NOT USE.
+All food uses including corn of chlorpyrifos will be canceled after February 2022. - Phorate / Thimet (phorate) 20G: Apply as T-band or band application, and do not apply infurrow due to risk of seed injury.
 Because of the risk of seed injury, Counter 20G is a better choice for soil insect control.
 Interactions with ALS herbicides may cause severe injury; see herbicide labels for restrictions.

 Liquid injected insecticides: Several liquid insecticides are labeled for at-planting use in corn.
 They should be applied in-furrow using specialized application equipment or applied in the open seed furrow using flat-fan nozzles oriented with the row.
 See product dealer to obtain equipment.
-Chlorpyrifos (Lorsban 4E and similar products) is no longer labeled for use at-planting.